 Also in 1980, the original 1977 tooling of the Chevrolet stepside pickup was reissued.
 This kit, 2264, was molded in yellow plastic and retains all the original components.
 Wheels are GM 6-bolt rallye rims and Goodyear Tracker A-Ts.

 For 1981, Monogram introduced their High Roller series of kits with lifted suspension and big tires.
 The only GM pickup representation was the GMC styleside pickup from 1978.
 Modifications to the tooling include raised suspension and lengthened driveshafts.
 Kit 2273, molded in red/orange plastic.
-Box art shows 6-bolt, 10-hole GM mags with Ground Hawg tires.
-Box actually contains 5-bolt chrome wagon wheels specially tooled for the Ground Hawg tires.
+Box art shows 6-bolt, 10-hole GM mags, however the kit actually contains the 5-bolt chrome wagon wheels specially tooled for the Ground Hawg tires.

 The Blazer tooling was revisited in 1982 to represent a pulling truck.
-This issue, boxed as the Pulldozer and number 2295 was molded in yellow plastic.
-Modifications to the original tooling include raised suspension with ladder bars; omission of front bumper, stock seats, removable roof and glass; front support frame, weights and tank; hole cut in hood for direct headers, high-rise intake manifold with dual carbs and individual air cleaners; rear pintle hitch; single racing bucket seat, and; a roll bar with lights and fire extinguisher.
+This issue, boxed as the Pulldozer, carried the stock number 2295 and was molded in yellow plastic.
+Modifications to the original tooling include: raised suspension with ladder bars and wider axles; omission of front bumper, stock seats, removable roof and glass; front support frame, weights and tank; hole cut in hood for direct headers, high-rise intake manifold with dual carbs and individual air cleaners; rear pintle hitch; single racing bucket seat, and; a roll bar with lights and fire extinguisher.
 Wheels are incorrect 5-bolt chrome wagon wheels specially tooled for the Ground Hawg tires.

 With a monster truck craze sweeping the nation in 1985, the GM pickup tooling was revisited again.
 The first kit issued was the Monster Mash, kit 2420.
 This kit uses the styleside bed from the GMC and the cab and grille from the Chevrolet.
 A new hood was molded to allow the high-rise intake manifold to stick out.
 Suspension was modified to depict a typical mid-80s monster truck.
 Options include roll bar with lights.
 Molded in red plastic.
 Wheels are generic monster truck rolling stock.